-The Fund may purchase mortgage-backed and asset-backed securities such as collateralized mortgage obligations (CMOs), collateralized loan obligations (CLOs) and collateralized debt obligations (CDOs).
+The Fund may purchase mortgage-backed and asset-backed securities such as collateralized mortgage obligations (CMOs), collateralized loan obligations (CLOs) and collateralized debt obligations (CDOs) of any rating.
+The Fund may invest up to 15% of its net assets in illiquid or thinly traded investments.
+The Fund also may invest in securities that are subject to resale restrictions such as those contained in Rule 144A promulgated under the Securities Act of 1933, as amended.
+The Fund may also purchase municipal securities.
 The Fund's investments may include securities that do not produce immediate cash income, such as zero coupon securities and payment-in-kind securities.
-Some of the securities that the Fund invests in may be subject to resale restrictions and are exempt from registration under the Securities Act of 1933, as amended (Securities Act), such as those contained in Rule 144A promulgated under the Securities Act.
+The Fund may also invest, subject to an overall 15% limit on loans, in loan participations or assignments.